tsnguyenducphuong/ai-illustwitter-media-kit/README.md

 # images-video-converter

 Converting a sequence of images to an MP4 video with customizable FPS, bitrate, and resolution.
-Supports saving Skia images for use with `@shopify/react-native-skia`.

 ## Installation